eigmax/Ziren/docs/src/design/memory-checking.md

 Consider the group \\(G\\) as the set of points \\((x,y)\\) on the elliptic curve \\(y^2 = x^3 +Ax+B\\) (including the point at infinity).
 We can implement a hash-to-group approach.
 To hash a set element into a point on the elliptic curve, we first map the set element to the \\(x\\)-coordinate of the point.
 Since this may not be a valid \\(x\\)-coordinate on the elliptic curve, we add an 8-bit tweak \\(t\\).
 Additionally, we constrain the sign of the \\(y\\)-coordinate to prevent flipping, either by ensuring \\(y\\) is a quadratic residue or by adding range checks.

-In ZKM2, the following parameters are used.
+In zkMIPS, the following parameters are used.
 - KoalaBear Prime field: \\(\mathbb{F}_P\\), with \\(P = 2^{31} - 2^{24} +1\\).
 - Septic extension field: Defined under irreducible polynomial \\( u^7 + 2u -8\\).
 - Elliptic curve: Defined with \\(A = 3*u , B= -3\\) (provides ≥102-bit security).